-- Define Alzheimer's disease. - Identify distressing behaviors that are common in patients with dementia. - Discuss behavioral interventions that can help to ameliorate the distressing behaviors. - Examine personal behaviors to determine how they may be contributing to the patient's distressing behaviors.
+- Define Alzheimer's disease. - Identify distressing behaviors that are common in patients with dementia. - Discuss behavioral interventions that can help to ameliorate the distressing behaviors. - Examine their own behaviors to assess how they may be contributing to the patient's distressing behaviors.